-- Players wanting to play up an age group must first tryout within their appropriate birth year group.
+Players wanting to play up an age group must first tryout within their appropriate birth year group.
 Only after first trying out at their appropriate age and showcasing an ability above and beyond his/her peers will a player be able to be evaluated with and against an older group.
 Evaluators and ORYA hockey AG must agree to allow said player to move up for the second tryout.
-This is rare with ORYA hockey. - If special circumstances prevent a player from trying out in their own age group, they may be invited to another age group.
+This is rare with ORYA hockey.
+If special circumstances prevent a player from trying out in their own agegroup, they may be invited to another age group.
 In this event, the player is still only being considered for their appropriate age group.
-They are simply on the ice with another age group to allow evaluators to get a score to utilize for their age-appropriate level. - Any player can join after tryouts if there is available roster space but will be put on the lowest tier team with roster space. - Based on available ice time, ORYA hockey can offer up to 8 teams.
+They are simply on the ice with another age group to allow evaluators to get a score to utilize for their ageappropriate level.
+Any player can join after tryouts if there is available rosterspace but will be put on the lowest tier team with roster space.
+Based on available ice time, ORYA hockey can offer up to 8 teams.
 Typically, there are two teams at each level but if ice availability allows, it could be 3.
-The 2018-1 season offered 2 Bantams, 2 PeeWee, 2 Squirts and 1 Girls U14 team. - We are offering U10 and U12 girl's options for 2019-2020 but do not yet know if enough players will be interested to make them successful. - Estimated Roster size is 12-15 skaters, 2 goalies - All Durham, Lee & Madbury residents will make a team.
-However, if any player is clearly out of their league (too experienced or too inexperienced) for the age group they are trying out for,
+Estimated Roster size is 1215 skaters, 2 goalies All Durham, Lee & Madbury residents will make a team.
+However, if any playeris clearly out of their league (too experienced or too inexperienced) for the age group they are trying out for,